-The respite has four private bedrooms including two accessible bedrooms on the first floor.
+The respite has five private bedrooms including two handicap-accessible bedrooms on the first floor.

 Can I visit the respite if I’m not a peer?

-Yes!
-We love visitors.
-Non-peers can learn more about the peer support model and take a tour of the respite.
+You can do more than just visit!
+Even if you don’t identify as a peer, you can take a tour of the respite or even volunteer (see below!)
 House tours are available Wednesday 12-6pm, Thursday through Sunday 9-6.
 (Please allow about 30-45 minutes for your visit).
 You can also call us on the Warmline at (352) 559-4559 with questions.

 What if I am interested in volunteering with the respite?

 We’re excited to bring community members into our mission!
-However, since we are currently in the initial stages of opening, a plan for including volunteers will be developed after we have been up and running for a few months.
-Sign up for our email list here for updates on volunteer workdays, social events and ways to get involved!
+If you are able and interested in assisting as a volunteer, sign up for our email list here to receive updates on volunteer workdays, social events and ways to get involved!
 Right now, we need the most help acquiring donated items from our wish list.